 2013.

-This is a simple story of a priest who pinches all the condoms to promote population increase on the island.
-After that, the moral issue is entered into the game, and the complications begin.
+This is a simple story about a priest who pinches all the condoms to promote population growth on the island.
+After that, the moral issue enters the game, and the complications begin.
 It is funny and beautiful to watch, directed by one of the most renowned filmmakers in the country, Vinko Bresan.
 It has been the most successful film in Croatia.
 30,000 people saw it on the first weekend.
-It has been the audience favorite in festivals around the world and has been distributed in many markets around the world.
+It has been the audience favorite at festivals around the World and has been distributed in many markets worldwide.

 25. Tale of the Pink Bunny